Sustainable Procurement

 Our approach to raw material procurement

 Our Group’s businesses depend on the supply of a broad range of products and services, such as raw materials, equipment, other materials, and information services.
-Maintaining a sound relationship of cooperation with suppliers is essential for the sustainable growth of our businesses.
+Maintaining and building strategic relationships with key suppliers is essential for the sustainable growth of our businesses.
 Our Group has a Procurement Policy that is aligned with our basic approach to business transactions.
 Our goal is to have all group employees and suppliers understand and comply with this policy.

 In addition, the Japan Group has established Procurement Guidelines, which define the Procurement Policy in more detail and clearly set rules and procedures to be followed by our Group and suppliers for responsible procurement.
 The guidelines are consistent with major international frameworks and standards for social activities, including frameworks for the respect for human rights, such as the Universal Declaration of Human Rights, the Ten Principles of the UN Global Compact, the United Nations Guiding Principles on Business and Human Rights, OECD Guidelines for Multinational Enterprises, the Modern Slavery Act of the United Kingdom, and the International Labour Organisation’s Core Labour Standards.
 We prohibit forced labor, discrimination, and subhuman treatment.
 Our goal is to eliminate child labor, protect young workers, provide fair wages, properly manage working hours, and support employees’ rights to organize through freedom of association and collective bargaining rights.
 The guidelines also define our environmental activities for the understanding and practice of environmental measures.
 This includes complying with all laws and regulations in every country and region and implementing measures to manage chemicals, minimize our environmental impact (prevent air, water and soil contamination), reduce greenhouse gas emissions, protect biodiversity, conserve and reuse water, use energy resources efficiently, and reduce waste materials.
 The procurement activities of the Nippon Paint Group also place top priority on the environment, society and governance (ESG).

 NIPSEA Group is firmly committed to operating as a responsible business that is held to high standards and has a positive impact on sustainable development.
 NIPSEA Group Supplier Code of Conduct, which defines business conduct expectations for new and existing suppliers, ensures that its business partners uphold the same high standards that NIPSEA Group does.
 NIPSEA Group Supplier Code of Conduct covers three main area(Business Practices and Ethics, Labor Practices and Human Rights, Environmental Regulation and Protection).